91ajames/WinPE-PowerShell-Scripts/README.md

 # WinPE-PowerShell-Scripts
-Creating a WinPE ISO with added PowerShell Support and added Scripts from C:\Scipts under X:\Scripts
+Creating a WinPE ISO with added PowerShell Support with Menu Selections from X:\Scripts

 Run As Admin